ndkramer/WDIO-Course/Typescript FAQ.md

 In summary, TypeScript enhances JavaScript by introducing optional static typing, better OOP support, interfaces, and improved tooling.
 This makes TypeScript more suitable for large-scale applications that require better error checking and maintainability.

-**When writing JavaScript code (Textframe supports JavaScript), there are two main keywords used to declare variables: let and const.
+**2) When writing JavaScript code (Textframe supports JavaScript), there are two main keywords used to declare variables: let and const.
 Here is the difference between them:**
 1. let:
    - It is used to declare a variable that can be reassigned.
    - It has block scope, which means it is only accessible within the block where it is defined.